Career Achievement Award

 The project award task group will use these criteria to score and rank the projects following a matrix with higher weightings for the performance effectiveness criteria.
 Priority will be given to projects that have demonstrated effectiveness and fulfilment of restoration goals, as illuminated by a well-designed monitoring plan and system.

 The winning project(s) will be selected by the EWRI-AFS Joint Committee on Fisheries Engineering and Science and notified a few weeks after the nomination deadline.
-The awarded project(s) and leaders will receive official recognition, tokens of appreciation, and presentation of the award at the Fish Passage 2022 conference in Richland, Washington (USA).
+The awarded project(s) and leaders will receive official recognition, tokens of appreciation, and presentation of the award at the Fish Passage 2024 conference in Québec City (Canada).
 The winning project will also be listed on the Fish Passage Conference website and will have the opportunity to present their work through the ASCE-EWRI/AFS-BES Joint Committee on Fisheries Engineering and Science Webinar Series.
 It is requested that at least one representative of the winning project be present to receive the award at the conference banquet and give a short presentation of the project during the conference.